Car Accident Lawsuit: 18 Mistakes That Can Ruin It

 These innocent errors can affect a car accident lawsuit

 There are many ways an unsuspecting auto accident victim’s case can be harmed – even when you’re trying to do the right thing.
-Here are 18 mistakes identified by our car accident lawyers that unfortunately, play a crucial role in hurting good people with legitimate cases.
+Here are 18 mistakes identified by our car accident lawyers that unfortunately, play a crucial role in hurting good people with legitimate car accident lawsuits.

-This list will help you prevent innocent mistakes your insurance company and defense lawyer may one day try to use against you.
+This list will help you prevent innocent mistakes your insurance company and defense lawyer may one day try to use against you during your car accident lawsuit.
 Feel free to call one of our car accident lawyers at (800) 777-0028.
 The call and the advice is free.

 - Mistakes on your No-Fault forms